KhronosGroup/OpenCL-CTS/readme-spir-v-binaries.txt

-To run the 2.2 conformance tests test suite for the C++ features you need need SPIR-V binaries.
+To run the 2.2 conformance tests test suite for the C++ features you need SPIR-V binaries.

 If you are using a conformance package then the binaries are included in the